 I vouch for Paul Robert Shayo's tour company.
 While on the budget side, It was extremely professional.
 Great service and guides.
 Excellent food daily and very accommodating.
 I did the Rongai route with my own gear.
 I left Tanzania not only having climbed Kilimanjaro, but the Paul's crew became my friends .

 Why budget?
 Because you don't have a porter carrying a table for your meals nor others carrying a port-a-potty for your needs.
 Don't pay a middle man.
-Hire local and tip your crew what they deserve. almost 6 years ago
+Hire local and tip your crew what they deserve. about 6 years ago

 DO NOT book with Paul shayo.
 I booked a 5 day safari with Paul's company for about $1500.
 When I arrived for the trip I found out it was camping not hotel accomodation and that I'd paid $1000 more than the others on the trip.
 Paul had just shoved me on another companies your and pocketed the difference.
 Total scammer. almost 5 years agoAnswered by Joseph via WorldNomads.com

 Cheapest Travel Company to book cheap Kilimanjaro climb in 2018

 Question was asked several years ago, how ever it is good to provide update information and budget Kilimanjaro trekking adventures in 2018.

 Leisure Travel Holidays Kilimanjaro Ltd is a budget niche Tour Operator based in Moshi town, at slopes of Mount Kilimanjaro.